 Financial literacy is a way to successfully cope with financial stressors.
 Use resources available to you and research opportunities to lighten your load.
 Of course, budgeting your current expenses is a beginning step to managing this stress, however, there are plenty more of actionable items to combat this anxiety.

 Time tension is unavoidable.
 Running late or cramming too much in your tight schedule can start to cause you to panic.
 When you are running late you are more prone to make mistakes and end up spending more time doing the smallest task.
 To avoid this, put in a conscious effort not to multitask.
 Multitasking can cause you to not give your best effort in the tasks at hand.

 How do you combat those pesky time stressors?
 Take a moment to breathe.
 Having a quiet moment to yourself can do wonders to reset your mind and look at your to-do’s in a new light.
 Another way to begin your day less stressed about time is to incorporate movement into your morning routine.
 There are numerous benefits to leading a healthy lifestyle, and starting your day with a little yoga or walking around the neighborhood can boost your serotonin right off the bat.

-It’s so important to give yourself a breather and really allow yourself space to manage stress.
-Think about getting a “just for fun” hobby or invest some time for meditation and yoga.
-Take care of yourself and remember you can’t pour from an empty glass!
+It’s important to give yourself a breather and allow yourself space to manage stress.
+Think about getting a “just for fun” hobby or budget some time to include meditation and yoga.
+Take care of yourself.
+Remember, you can’t pour from an empty glass!